miklt/Sharif-Judge/v1.4/tests_structure.md

 Problem 2 uses “Input/Output Comparison” method for checking output.
 So it has two folders `in` and `out` containing test cases.

 Problem 3 is an “upload only” problem.
 So it has not any folder.

+Problem 4 is an "Unit test" method, so it only has a test_case_file.cpp